apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Dalvin Cook: Odds "pretty high" that I sign with Jets**
+**Blistering US heatwave spreads from south and scorches 190m Americans**

-You can read more about it [here](https://www.nbcsports.com/nfl/profootballtalk/rumor-mill/news/dalvin-cook-odds-pretty-high-that-i-sign-with-jets).
+You can read more about it [here](https://www.theguardian.com/us-news/2023/jul/28/heatwave-temperatures-new-york-city).

 ## Requirements
 - Python 3.8